erlang/otp/erts/emulator/internal_doc/Tracing.md

 5. Wait for thread progress.

 6. Write a `op_i_generic_breakpoint` as the first instruction for the function.
-   This instruction will execute the breakpoint that it finds at offset -4.
+   This instruction will execute the breakpoint that it finds at offset `-sizeof(UWord)`.

 7. Wait for thread progress.